 Of course, if you visit Sukhothai you should also visit Ayutthaya, the other UNESCO-listed Ancient Capitol of Thailand.
 We can’t call Ayutthaya Northern Thailand, it’s quite close to Bangkok towards the south.
 We have a post on Ayutthaya here.

 Both Ayutthaya and Sukhothai are stunning, however, I’d choose Sukhothai if I could only see one.

 1 Day Tours to Northern Thailand

 It’s possible to book day tours into northern Thailand in advance.
-Try these options, they come with a company’s best price guarantee, find it cheaper and they say they’ll refund the difference, please check terms for yourself.
+Try these options, they come with a company’s best price guarantee.
+Find the tour cheaper and they say they’ll refund the difference, please check terms for yourself.

-A Private Day Tour Including Chiang Rai’s White and Blue Temples plus the chilling Black House. (this one is slightly cheaper) This tour again, picks up from Chiang Mai and includes the Golden Triangle, Opium Museum, White Temple and a hill tribe village visit.
+- A small group tour Including Chiang Rai’s White and Blue Temples plus the chilling Black House. (this one is slightly cheaper) This tour again, picks up from Chiang Mai and includes Golden Triangle highlights, White Temple, Blue Temple and Black House.
 Check details and availability on this tour here.

-We hope you find our selection of places to visit in northern Thailand useful, I know this post would have been a big help to us in planning our tours and destinations in the north.
-A set northern Thailand itinerary is of little real value as of course everyone is different with different needs and comfort levels, but we’ve done our best to give you an idea of what’s possible in a week, 2 weeks or a month.
+We hope you find our selection of places to visit in northern Thailand useful.
+I know this post would have been a big help to us in planning our tours and destinations in the north.
+A set northern Thailand itinerary is of little real value as of course, everyone is different with different needs and comfort levels, but we’ve done our best to give you an idea of what’s possible in a week, 2 weeks or a month.
 Enjoy the north, it’s where we spend most of our time in Thailand these days and we will be back for more.
-Detailed posts are still in production on all of these destinations, sign up to follow and get them as soon as they’re published.
+Detailed posts are still in production on all of these destinations.
+Sign up to follow and get them as soon as they’re published.
 For our general Thailand travel guide, click here. or you can visit our Thailand Travel archives.